xwp/vip-site-template/README.md

 1. Setup the local environment environment as described in the "Setup" section above.

 2. Create a Git branch such as `feature/name` or `fix/vertical-scroll` when you start working on a feature or a bug fix.
-Commit your work to that branch until it's ready for quality assurance and testing.
+You can use the `develop` branch for your own testing and development.

-3. Open [a pull request](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request) from your feature branch to the `develop` branch or the staging environment.
+3. Open [a pull request](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request) from your feature branch to the `main` branch for code review.

-4. Review any feedback from the automated checks.
-Note that your local environment is configured to automatically check for any issues before each commit so there should be very few issues if you commit early and often.

-5. Merge the feature branch into `develop` on GitHub if all checks pass.
-The automated [GitHub Actions workflow](https://github.com/xwp/vip-site-template/actions) will deploy it to the `develop-built` branch.

-6. Test your feature on the VIP Go staging server.
-Open a new pull request from the same feature branch to `develop` if any fixes or changes are necessary.

-7. Once the feature is ready for production, open a new pull request from the same feature branch to the `main` branch.

-8. Ensure that all automated checks pass and merge in the pull request.
-The automated [GitHub Action workflow](https://github.com/xwp/vip-site-template/actions) will deploy it to the `main-built` branch.
+4. Review any feedback from the automated checks (linting, testing).

+5. Once approved, **squash and merge** the PR into `main`.
+This automatically deploys to the test environment.

 ## Plugins and Themes